apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

 ## Running Crawlee

 Now let's use the framework to create a new version of our scraper.
 In the same project directory where our `main.py` file lives, create a file `newmain.py`.
-This way we can keep peeking at the original implementation when we're working on the new one.
+This way, we can keep peeking at the original implementation while working on the new one.
 The initial content will look like this:

 ```py title="newmain.py"
 import asyncio